bernds/q5Go/README.md

 q5go supports rectangular and toroidal boards.
 Note that the latter can only be saved in a non-standard SGF format since the specification does not allow for it.
-When playing on a torus, q5go can be configured to extend the board past its regular dimensions, duplicating parts of the position for a better overview.
+When playing on a torus, q5go can be configured to show a larger area than the actual board dimensions, duplicating parts of the position for a better overview.
 Also, the board can be dragged with the middle mouse button.

 In addition to that, it is possible to set up a board with some of the